-The next step is to add the Search modified audits action listed under iAuditor and set the Modified after field to use Past time from the available dynamic content.
+The next step is to add the Search modified inspections action listed under iAuditor and set the Modified after field to use Past time from the available dynamic content.

-At this point, your flow is configured to perform an hourly check for audits.
+At this point, your flow is configured to perform an hourly check for inspections.

-Add the Get a specific audit action as it will allow us to access all the data for each audit that the flow processes.
-Set the Audit ID from the available dynamic content and the action will immediately become nested in an Apply to each loop.
+Add the Get a specific inspection action as it will allow us to access all the data for each inspection that the flow processes.
+Set the Inspection ID from the available dynamic content and the action will immediately become nested in an Apply to each loop.

 Our example template looks like this: